How to Ride a PumpTrack

 1. Enhanced Cycling Skills

 Riding a pump track improves your biking.
-You improve your control and balance as you weave through tight turns and rollover bumps.
+You improve your balance and coordination as you weave through tight turns and rollover bumps.

 Plus, it teaches you to match your moves with the track's ups and downs, boosting your coordination.
 This practice makes riding fun and builds your confidence whenever you hit the track.